-- 5 was the deceleration on the opposite shore.
-In such a case of wind multiplier simulation, the impact of roughness change is reflected a longer distance, as can be seen in the case of the Lake Pyhäjärvi.
-On top of the fell, the wind speed was adjusted to approximately the same 26 ms-1.
+ues were found at treeless fell-top areas (Fig. 8).
+One interesting feature was the case of the WAsP simulation for the acceleration of wind at the forest-lake edge; it was immediate, and so was the deceleration on the opposite shore.
+In such a case of wind multiplier simulation, the impact of roughness change is reflected over a longer distance, as can be seen in the case of the Lake Pyhäjärvi.
+On top of the fell, the wind speed was adjusted to approximately the same $26 \text{ m s}^{-1}$ .
 On the lee side of the top of the fell, the wind multiplier simulations indicated a more rapid deceleration of wind speed than WAsP, while on the side to windward, the wind multiplier gave higher wind speeds.
 With no proper measurements, we could not decide which reflected the real conditions better.
-In the case of canyons like Pyhäkuru and - 10 Pikkukuru (Fig. 8) WAsP is more capable of predicting higher wind speed values than the wind multiplier and obviously reflect the prevailing conditions better.
-For most of the lower elevation areas, the difference between the two simulations was small, and with these input wind speeds, the prevailing difference is on the scale of 1 ms-1; wind multiplier giving systematically higher wind speeds (Fig. A6).
-By scaling wind multiplier input wind speed lower the bias could have been adjusted to zero.
+In the case of canyons like Pyhäkuru and Pikkukuru (Fig. 8) WAsP is more capable of predicting higher wind speed values than the wind multiplier and obviously reflect the prevailing conditions better.
+For most of the lower elevation areas, the difference between the two simulations was small, and with these input wind speeds, the prevailing difference is on the scale of $1 \text{ m s}^{-1}$ , with the wind multiplier giving systematically higher wind speeds (Fig. A6).
+By scaling wind multiplier input wind speed lower, the bias could have been adjusted to zero.